Angatar/helm/README.md

 helm install mariadb bitnami/mariadb
 ```

-The configuration cache and data will be held in your `$HOME/.helm/` for any future access.
+The Helm configuration, cache and data will be held in your `$HOME/.helm/` for any future access.
-To make Helm available from any future session simply add the alias in your launch shell script e.g `.bashrc`
+As the alias was only added in your prompt it is only available for your current session, to make Helm available from any future session simply add the alias in your launch shell script e.g `.bashrc`

 ## License